pdns/genetic-algorithms/README.md

 4. Right-click the new `projectsrc.projectsrc` package in the package explorer, click `Import`.
 Expand `General` folder, select `File System` and select `Next`.
 Next to `From directory` text box, click `Browse`, and select the folder containing the source code.
 Check/enable the root-level directory on the left-side (to get all subfolders and files).
 Click `Finish`.
 5. Right click the project in the package explorer.
 Expand `Build Path` and click `Configure Build Path…`.
 Expand `JRE System Library [JavaSE-1.8]`, select `Access rules: No rules defined` and click the `Edit…` button.
 Click `Add…`, change the `Resolution` dropdown to `Accessible`, and enter `javafx/**` into the rule pattern.
 Click `OK`.
 6. Open the `ProjectMain.java` file and click the `Run` button at the top.

+Please note that when running the algorithm, if a solution is found, the solution is printed in the console.